-"Traditional" Supervision Traditional approaches to supervision emphasize "Inspecting" facilities and checking individual performance.
-Traditional supervision focuses on finding fault or
+"Traditional" Supervision Traditional approaches to supervision emphasize "inspecting" facilities and checking individual performance.

-- errors and then sanctioning those responsible, or thought to be responsible, for those errors.
-Traditional supervision causes negative feelings and it - Traditional supervision causes negative feelings and it rarely results in improved health services.
+- Traditional supervision focuses on finding fault or errors and then sanctioning those responsible, or thought to be responsible, for those errors. - Traditional supervision causes negative feelings and it rarely results in improved health services.